ManuelSchmitz/SCAM/Readme.md

 A job is shaft, processed by an individual agent.
 The dispatcher will usually assign a job to the individual agents.

+## Logging

+### Dispatcher

+The dispatcher logs events to an LCD panel.
+The LCD panel should be a wide LCD, if possible.
+In order to connect an LCD screen to the dispatcher, execute the command `command:add-logger:my_lcd_name`, where `my_lcd_name` is the name of the LCD.

+Note that the connection is _not_ permanently stored.
+It will be lost when the dispatcher PB is recompiled, or the game is loaded.
+Instead, the command should be added to the startup script (Custom Data of the Dispatcher's PB).

+The verbosity of the log can be controlled by changing the `logLevel` variable at the beginning of the dispatcher script.

+### Agent

+TBD

 ## Agent Commands

 ### `command:create-task`